Get medical support in Whitehorse

 Yukon Sexual Health Clinic

-The Yukon Sexual Health Clinic offers sexual and reproductive health services in Yukon to all genders and orientations.
+The Yukon Sexual Health Clinic offers sexual and reproductive health services in the Yukon to all genders and orientations.

 Open for appointments: